-Maintenance staff are responsible for maintaining fume hoods and responding to fume hood issues.
+Maintenance staff is responsible for maintaining fume hoods and responding to fume hood issues.
 Maintenance staff shall:

-- Repair reported deficiencies or contract outside service, if needed. - Notify the department administrator and lab users when repairs are planned for fume hoods. - Will not remove contents from inside the laboratory fume hood.
-If repairs are required inside the laboratory fume hood, users will remove its contents to provide access inside the hood.
-If the fume hood user is not reachable in time for repairs, contact EHS for assistance with contents removal.
+- Repair reported deficiencies or contract outside service, if needed. - Notify the department administrator and lab users when repairs are planned for fume hoods. - Do not remove contents from inside the laboratory fume hood.
+If repairs are required inside the laboratory fume hood, have user remove its contents to provide access inside the hood.
+If fume hood user is not reachable in time for repairs, contact EHS for assistance with contents removal.